spencertipping/tau/doc/pi.md

 ### Polymorphic values
 Each π value is either a η or a γ.
+Pretty straightforward.

+### Program structure
+A program is a series of `F<bool(πi&)>` functions, sort of like bytecodes but without the coding indirection since we can have closure state.
+Parsers produce programs that are concatenated together, hence the stack-oriented interpreter design.

 ## Asqi examples